librairy/boot/README.md

 # Librairy Boot  [![Build Status](https://travis-ci.org/librairy/boot.svg?branch=develop)](https://travis-ci.org/librairy/boot)

-Librairy Boot makes it easy to create extensions for our system.

-Librairy Boot makes it easy to create Librairy-powered applications and services with minimum fuss.
-It takes the UDM (Unified Data Model) view of the Librairy platform so that new and existing users can quickly get to the features they need.
+Librairy Boot makes it easy to create **librairy-powered** applications and services with minimum fuss.
+It takes the UDM (Unified Data Model) view of the **librairy** platform so that new and existing users can quickly get to the features they need.

-You can use Librairy Boot to create as plugins as stand-alone applications that can be linked into the librairy ecosystem.
+You can use **librairy-boot** to create both plugins and/or stand-alone applications that can be linked into the **librairy** ecosystem.

 ## Import the maven library